Co-operative Party: House of Lords

-Lord McFall of Alcluith currently sits as a non-affiliated peer following his election as Lord Speaker in May 2021.
+John McFall, Baron McFall of Alcluith currently sits as a non-affiliated peer following his election as Lord Speaker in May 2021.

 Senedd

 There are sixteen Labour and Co-operative Members of the Senedd:

 Scottish Parliament

 There are eleven Labour and Co-operative Members of the Scottish Parliament:

 London Assembly

-There are eleven Labour and Co-operative Members of the London Assembly:
+There are ten Labour and Co-operative Members of the London Assembly:

 Police and Crime Commissioners

-There are seven Labour and Co-operative Police and Crime Commissioners:
+There are fifteen Labour and Co-operative Police and Crime Commissioners or Police, Fire and Crime Commissioners:

 Directly elected Mayors

-There are five directly elected Labour and Co-operative metro mayors:
+There are eight directly elected Labour and Co-operative metro mayors:

 There are three directly elected Labour and Co-operative local authority mayors:

 Local government

-The Co-operative Party is represented in all tiers of local government by local councillors who stand as Labour and Co-operative.
-There are 938 Labour and Co-operative Councillors across England, Scotland and Wales.
-In London, there are 271 Labour and Co-operative councillors and Greenwich has the highest number in the capital with 39 councillors.
+The Co-operative Party is represented in all tiers of local government by councillors who stand as Labour and Co-operative.
+In 2021 there were 938 Labour and Co-operative councillors across England, Scotland and Wales.

 Northern Ireland Assembly

-The Co-operative party is affiliated with the Labour Party in Northern Ireland.
-Labour and SDLP members are permitted to join the party, but it does not currently have any representation in the Northern Ireland Assembly.
+The Co-operative Party is affiliated with the Labour Party in Northern Ireland and in addition, Social Democratic and Labour Party (SDLP) members are permitted to join the party.
+Neither the Co-operative or Labour parties currently have any representation in the Northern Ireland Assembly.